tuesdesign/quartz/content/TUES DESIGN CARD.md

 ## Step 1: Soldering
 First, Solder the XIAO Microcontroller to the designated place on the back of the mainboard.
 An outline is provided for easy alignment.

 If you are planning on adding a battery, ensure that the BAT+ and BAT- pads on the XIAO are soldered to the mainboard before proceeding to solder the side pads.
 Be very careful not to short these pads, as doing so could be a fire risk.
+If you have a V1 version of the card (Indicated by 3 rectangular copper pads next to the L2 button on the back of the board), it can be somewhat challenging to get good contact between the battery pads on the XIAO and the pads on the board.

 Soldering the side pads is quite simple.
 The ENIG finish on the mainboard and the castellated pads on the XIAO ensures plenty of solder paste can adhere the surfaces.
+You can use [male header pins](https://ca.robotshop.com/products/7-pin-male-header-seeed-studio-xiao-series-board-5x) to make the process even easier, but you may have to clip the ends to fit the board in the case.

 Next, Solder the 11 Hot-Swap Sockets must be soldered to the board.
 Four are affixed to the front (for the back buttons) and seven are affixed to the back (for the front buttons).
 There is an outline printed on the correct side of the board to align each socket.
 These renders illustrate how each part should be affixed.